-Coventry University Students’ Union Advice Centre has an office in the Hub, or can be contacted by phone on 024 7679 5200 and by email on email@example.com.
+Your Students’ Union Advice Centre has an office in the Hub, or can be contacted via Your Advice Service.

-International students can seek support from our International Student Advisors based in the Student Centre, on email@example.com.
+International students can seek support and advice about their visa from our International Student Advisors based in the Student Centre, via the online booking form.